danroth-nyt/danrothdatascience.github.io/_posts/2019-10-13-goodreads-predict.markdown

 layout: post
 title: "What are the best predictors for interest in a book on Goodreads?"
 author: "Dan Roth"
-categories: blog
+categories: datascience
-tags: [linear-regression, web-scraping]
+tags: [linear-regression, web-scraping, data-science]
 image: "reading-outdoor.jpg"
 ---